Funding Opportunities and Announcements

 - Subscribe to the SMD NSPIRES mailing lists (by logging in at https://nspires.nasaprs.com and checking the appropriate boxes under Account Management and Email Subscriptions),

-- Bookmark the ROSES-2021 blog for clarifications, corrections and amendments at https://science.nasa.gov/researchers/sara/grant-solicitations/roses-2021/ and
+- Bookmark the ROSES-2023 blog for clarifications, corrections and amendments at https://science.nasa.gov/researchers/sara/grant-solicitations/roses-2023/ and

 You may download the current planning list of SMD Solicitations (NRAs and AOs) as a PDF from the SOMA web page.
 ROSES is released each year on or about February 14th.
 Planned program elements of ROSES are listed in the ROSES tables of due dates as 'TBD' and hypertext links from each title in the table of due dates connects to the NSPIRES page for that program element with a summary and point of contact.

 Further information will be posted on the New Frontiers Program Acquisition Page at https://newfrontiers.larc.nasa.gov/NF5/ as it becomes available.
-Address questions and comments on this third community notice to Dr. Curt Niebur at firstname.lastname@example.org.
+Questions and feedback may be emailed to Dr. Curt Niebur via email@example.com.

 Information on Future Portal for Archiving NASA-funded Accepted Manuscripts